• Contracted to Society

 Mobility … Our Genetic Path to Development

-Development – whether that is industrial, technological, economic or social – has expanded exponentially over the last couple of hundred years.
-This sudden upsurge contrasts with the slow, steady and incremental progress that had for many generations preceded it.
+Development – whether that is industrial, technological, economic, or social – has expanded exponentially over the last couple of hundred years.
+This sudden upsurge contrasts with the slow, steady, incremental progress that had preceded it for many generations.
 Why has that suddenly happened?
 What triggered it?
 What sustains it?
-How long will it continue […]
+How long will it continue for? […]